Mäjılıs

-With a membership of 98 deputies, the chamber is led by a Mäjilis chairman and convenes in the Parliament Building situated in the Kazakhstan's capital city of Astana.
-Deputies of Mäjilis are directly elected to five-year terms, with the electoral process employing a mixed voting system, where 70% of the seats are distributed under party lists with a 5% election threshold, and the other 30% are allocated through first-past-the-post (FPTP) in 29 single-member constituencies.
+With a membership of 98 deputies, the chamber was led by a Mäjılıs chairman and convenes in the Parliament Building situated in the Kazakhstan's capital city of Astana.
+Deputies of Mäjılıs were directly elected to five-year terms, with the electoral process employing a mixed voting system, where 70% of the seats are distributed under party lists with a 5% election threshold, and the other 30% are allocated through first-past-the-post (FPTP) in 29 single-member constituencies.

-Throughout its existence, the composition of the Mäjilis has been shaped by varying electoral systems and legislative reforms.
+Throughout its existence, the composition of the Mäjılıs had been shaped by varying electoral systems and legislative reforms.
 From 1995 to 1999, it operated under the FPTP system before transitioning to a mixed-member majoritarian representation from 1999 to 2007, which blended constituency-based and party-list systems.
 Subsequent 2007 amendments saw the adoption of a party-list proportional representation system from 2007 to 2023, fostering the consolidation of political parties and the emergence of Amanat as the party of power.
 Notably, the chamber reverted to a mixed electoral system following the 2022 constitutional referendum, integrating proportional representation and constituency-based voting.

-Moreover, the Mäjilis has encountered instances of early dissolution, which impacted the convocation terms of the Parliament and the governance of Kazakhstan.
-Over the years, the Mäjilis has gained significant authority, including the power to approve governmental appointments by the president.
+Moreover, the Mäjılıs has encountered instances of early dissolution, which impacted the convocation terms of the Parliament and the governance of Kazakhstan.
+Over the years, the Mäjılıs gained significant authority, including the power to approve governmental appointments by the president.